Survivor Series (1987): Aftermath

 A second Survivor Series occurred the following year, establishing the event as an annual November pay-per-view, becoming one of the WWF's original four annual pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were eventually referred to as the "Big Four".
 From 1993 to 2002, these four were referred to as the "Big Five" along with King of the Ring, but that event was discontinued after its 2002 event.
 In August 2021, Money in the Bank became recognized as one of the "Big Five".
 Survivor Series has since become the second longest running pay-per-view event in history (behind WrestleMania).
 Since the inaugural event, Survivor Series has been characterized for featuring Survivor Series matches, typically pitting teams of four or five wrestlers against each other.
 Although there was a women's Survivor Series match in 1987, the second such contest did not occur until the 1995 event.
 Before 2022, there have been only two instances in which a Survivor Series match did not occur at the titular event—the 1998 event and 2002 event.
 Those events, however, instead had a different type of elimination match; 1998 had an entire 14-man single elimination tournament, while 2002 saw the first-ever Elimination Chamber match in addition to an elimination tables match and a triple threat elimination tag team match.
 From 2016 until 2021, Survivor Series was based on competition between WWE's brands, which is the term for WWE's roster division in which the promotion assigns wrestlers to exclusively perform for one of their brands.
 From 2022 onwards, Survivor Series carries the WarGames concept.

+Home Video and Streaming

+The event was released on VHS by Coliseum Video in the United States.
+The event was edited down to two hours, but included exclusive footage that had been shot for the video.
+In 1991, Silver Vision released the event on VHS in the United Kingdom.
+Unlike subsequent Survivor Series VHS in the UK, the video could only be ordered via mail order and was not available in video stores.

+It was re-released on DVD in the United Kingdom in November 2004 as part of Silver Vision's Tagged Classics range, and was paired with Survivor Series 1988.
+This DVD set was not released in the USA.

+The event was uploaded to the WWE Network streaming service on the platform's launch in 2014.
+In November 2025, the WWE uploaded the full event to their WWE Vault YouTube channel, for free streaming.